srsoftware-de/gpg-mailgate/INSTALL.md

  2. Configure `/etc/gpg-mailgate.conf` based on the provided `gpg-mailgate.conf.sample`

- 3. install some python dependencies `apt-get install python-m2crypto python-markdown python-requests`
+ 3. Install some python dependencies `apt-get install python-m2crypto python-markdown python-requests python-mysqldb` (for linux distributions based on Debian.
+If you have a non Debian based distribution, the install command might be different)

  4. Place `gpg-mailgate.py` and `register-handler.py` in `/usr/local/bin/`